Murdalay/bem-core/common.docs/reference/reference.en.md

 The modes allows us to divide an input element into the fragments.
 For description of each fragment a simple data-type can be used: strings are used for tag and class, a dictionary is used for attributes, booleans are used to describe the need of HTML-classes, etc.

-Thus it's possible to write declarative templates with a mode specified in template's predicate, and the data (of simple type which is corresponded to the mode) contained in the template's body.
-In this case the full representation of HTML-element can be defined with a several templates.
+Thus it's possible to write the declarative templates with a mode specified in template's predicate, and the data (of simple type which is corresponded to the mode) contained in the template's body.
+In this case the full representation of an HTML-element can be defined with a several templates.

 The **[default mode](#default)** has a special status.
 It's responsible for the entire generation of an HTML-element.
-This mode defines: the set and the order for processing the other modes corresponded to the fragments of HTML-element, the procedure of final build of an HTML-element representations from the fragments generated in the other modes.
+This mode defines: the set and the order for processing the other modes corresponded to the fragments of an HTML-element, the procedure of final build of an HTML-element representations from the fragments generated in the other modes.

-The template which redefines the behavior in the default mode gives us the total control on elements generation from BEMHTML.
+The template which redefines a behavior in a default mode gives us the total control on elements generation from BEMHTML.

 **See also**: